Health Encyclopedia

 Walking Pneumonia in Children: Care Instructions

-Walking pneumonia is an infection of the lungs caused by the mycoplasma bacteria.
-This form of pneumonia is usually mild and feels like a chest cold, but it can get worse.
-The symptoms of cough, headache, and a low fever start slowly.
+Cold-like symptoms of cough, sore throat, headache, feeling tired, and a low fever start slowly.
 The infection is usually so mild that your child may walk around with it without knowing they have it.
 Most children don't get sick enough to be in the hospital.
-It is more common in younger people.
+It's more common in younger people.

 Walking pneumonia is usually treated with antibiotics.